The Power of Living Within Your Means

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Strategies that stick.
-Start budgeting by tracking your expenses for two to three months—without judgment—says Ryan Frailich, founder of Deliberate Finances, in New Orleans.
+Start budgeting by tracking your expenses for two to three months — without judgment —says Ryan Frailich, founder of Deliberate Finances, in New Orleans.
 Once you're aware of where your money goes, you can set realistic, concrete goals ("save $700 in my vacation fund by August") rather than vague ones ("go out less").
 This will motivate you to revisit your budget regularly.

-Start gradually, rather than trying to overhaul your money habits all at once.
+Start gradually rather than trying to overhaul your money habits all at once.
 Capalad recommends that her clients choose one category at a time and spend a couple of months paring down their spending in that area.
-At the same time, think about what you value most—living alone, getting in shape with a personal trainer, going to concerts or the theater—and prioritize those in your budget.

-A free budgeting app or website, such as Mint or investor-focused Personal Capital, may help.
-Another tool, You Need a Budget, encourages users to assign each dollar earned a "job" so all income is allocated to expenses or savings.
-The service costs $84 a year, but some users think the results, breaking the paycheck-to-paycheck cycle, outweigh the fee.
-Setting up these tools can be tedious, but they will help you visualize your net worth, spending patterns or goals.
-A tool that works for your friends might not work for you.
-I found Mint overwhelming and rarely logged in.
+For example, the popular budgeting app You Need a Budget encourages users to assign each dollar earned a "job" to allocate all income to expenses or savings.
+The service costs $109 a year, but some users think the results, breaking the paycheck-to-paycheck cycle, outweigh the fee.

 Try redirecting a bigger chunk of your income into a savings account when you get your paycheck (and before you have a chance to spend it).
 See how crunched you feel the first month before upping that amount.
 Similarly, if you currently contribute 3% of your paycheck to your 401(k), inch up slowly toward the ideal 15%.